-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended March 31, 2019

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number (000-21767)

-VIASAT, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 33-0174996 (I.R.S.
-Employer Identification No.)

-6155 El Camino Real Carlsbad, California 92009 (760) 476-2200

-(Address of principal executive offices and telephone number)

-Securities registered pursuant to Section 12(b) of the Act:

-(Title of Each Class) (Trading Symbol) (Name of Each Exchange on which Registered) Common Stock, par value \$0.0001 per share VSAT The Nasdaq Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act of 1933.
-Yes 🗌 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. $\Box$ Yes $\boxtimes$ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\Box$ No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\boxtimes$ Yes $\Box$ No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer ⊠

-Non-accelerated filer □

-Accelerated filer

-Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\Box$ Yes $\boxtimes$ No

-The aggregate market value of the common stock held by non-affiliates of the registrant as of September 30, 2018 was approximately \$3,576,870,841 (based on the closing price on that date for shares of the registrant's common stock as reported by the Nasdaq Global Select Market).

-The number of shares outstanding of the registrant's common stock, \$0.0001 par value, as of May 10, 2019 was 60,597,718.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the registrant's definitive Proxy Statement to be filed with the Securities and Exchange Commission pursuant to Regulation 14A in connection with its 2019 Annual Meeting of Stockholders are incorporated by reference into Part III of this Form 10-K where indicated.
-Such Proxy Statement will be filed with the Securities and Exchange Commission not later than 120 days after the registrant's fiscal year ended March 31, 2019.
+(Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION • • 934 For the fiscal year ended or d March 31, 2020 ☐ TRANSITION REPORT PURSUANT TO SEC JRITIES EXCHANGE ACT O OF 1934 For the transition period from Commission file number to Commission me num Der (000-21767) Viasat VIASAT, (Exact name of registrant as s Delaware .
+33-0174996 (State or other jurisdiction o incorporation or organization (I.R.S.
+Employer Identification No.) mosipolaton di Organizato. -7 6155 El Camin Carlsbad, Califor (760) 476-2 nia 92009 identification rect (Address of principal executive office ecurities registered pursuant to • (Title of Each Class) (Trading Sy (Name of Each Exchange on which Regis Common Stock, par value \$0.0001 per share VSAT The Nasdaq Stock Market LLC ; s ecurities registered pursuant to None Section 12(g) of the Act: Indicate by check mark if the registrant is a well- known seasoned issuer, as define ed in Rule 405 of the Securiti es Act of 1933. ⊠ Yes □ No Indicate by check mark if the registrant is not recondinate by check mark whether the registrant (1 the preceding 12 months (or for such shorter period the past 90 days. ⊠ Yes □ No .) has filed all reports required to b e filed by Section 13 or 15(d) of the Securities Exchange Act of 193 4 durina Indicate by check mark whether the registrant hat Regulation S-T (§ 232.405 of this chapter) during the files). ☑ Yes ☐ No f Indicate by check mark whether the registrant is emerging growth company.
+See the definitions of "larg Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by cherevised financial accounting standards provided pursu · · . , Indicate by check mark whether the registrant is . , , • The aggregate market value of the common stoothe closing price on that date for shares of the registra ant's common stock as reported by y the Nasdaq Global Select N Market).
+2 (based on The number of shares outstanding of the registra ant's common stock, \$0.0001 par DOCUMENTS INCORPOR as 62,147,140.
+Portions of the registrant's definitive Proxy State 2020 Annual Meeting of Stockholders are incorporate Securities and Exchange Commission not later than 1 d by reference into Part III of this Form 10-K where indicated.
+S Such Proxy Statement will be filed with